Griffon26/taserver/docs/how_to_decode_login_server_protocol.md

 ![Wireshark follow TCP stream](/docs/images/wireshark_follow_tcp_stream.png?raw=true)

-In the window that pops up you can save the entire conversation to a file as C arrays:
+In the window that pops up you can save the entire conversation to a file as C arrays, but be sure to wait for the packet counters on the left to stop counting up before pressing save, otherwise you'll only have part of the data.

 ![Wireshark save as C arrays](/docs/images/wireshark_saveas_carrays.png?raw=true)